jirois/blog/content/blog/hello-world/index.md

 ### Setting up your very first work station on vscode.

 Let's proceed to the post installation phase of the article.
-After installing it opens you to the welcome page like so.
+After installing, it opens you to the welcome page like so.
 The welcome page of visual studio code for mac and windows are the same.
 So from here now on, we will be using the same example for the both (mac and windows).

 ![Image of viscode download page for mac](./img/mac_vsc12.jpeg)